 The Continuing Student Supplemental Scholarship is for continuing students and requires a 400-500 word essay, a submitted FAFSA (Free Application for Federal Student Aid) and two letters of recommendation.

 SUPPLEMENTAL SCHOLARSHIPS (Application available in Spring 2018)

-RECOMMENDATION REQUEST FORM (Recommendation form available in April 2017)
+RECOMMENDATION REQUEST FORM (Recommendation form available in Spring 2018)